romeorizzi/TALight/example_problems/pure_java/sum/services/sum_and_product/simple/README.md

 javac hello_world.java

-How to call for the execution of the bytecode from the JVM:
+## How to call for the execution of the bytecode from the JVM:

 java hello_world

 Other examples:

-javac saluta.java
-java saluta

 javac free_sum_mysimplebot.java
 java free_sum_mysimplebot